GreiffLab/immuneREF/docs/source/tutorial.rst

     ###
     # Draw heatmap of immuneREF layers
     ###

+    # Create folder to save figures in
+    dir.create("figures")

     # Make list of all layers you want to plot heatmaps for
     list_all_layers <- list_single_layers